-Things to know about alcohol
+Things to Know about Alcohol

-A 12-ounce beer, a 5-ounce glass of wine, a typical mixed drink and a 9-ounce wine cooler usually contain about the same amount of alcohol.
-However, it's important to realize that mixed drinks may contain more than the standard 1.5 ounces of alcohol and the amount of alcohol in beers can vary by as much as 40 percent.
+A 12-ounce beer, a five-ounce glass of wine, a typical mixed drink and a nine-ounce wine cooler usually contain about the same amount of alcohol.
+However, it's important to realize that mixed drinks may contain more than the standard one and a half ounces of alcohol and the amount of alcohol in beers can vary by as much as 40 percent.